rgrannell1/kea/README.md

 60.8
 ```

-#### Arrow is Expressive
+#### Kiwi is Expressive

 It is easier to write a sentence from left to right than from the middle out; writing programs
 as chains of functions is similarily natural.

-Arrow code is *compositional*; to create an arrow program you chain functions
+Kiwi code is *compositional*; to create an kiwi program you chain functions
 together into a pipeline that takes your input and transforms it in multiple
 steps.
 You don't need to worry about odd output of one function suddenly killing
-the next, as corner cases are consistent within Arrow.
+the next, as corner cases are consistent within Kiwi.

 ```js
 # method example